GameServerManagers/LinuxGSM-Docs/Ports.md

-## Generalities
+# Generalities

-* Port listening happens on a server
+* Port listening happens on a server.
-* Port redirection happens on a router
+* Port redirection happens on a router.
-* Port opening happens on a firewall
+* Port opening happens on a firewall.
-* ip variable or host ip always needs to be a server's interface IP.
+* The IP variable `ip=` always needs to be the server interface IP, not your routers external IP.
+* Each game server instance has to have its own unique ports, this means they cannot share ports.

-## View current settings
+# View current settings

 To view your current server ports, input: